ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 ![Datamodel_of_a_relational_table](../../_assets/datamodel_rtable.png)

-{{ ydb-short-name }} uses [YQL](../../datatypes.md) as its data type.
+{{ ydb-short-name }} uses [YQL datatypes](../../datatypes.md).
 Columns may use [simple YQL data types](../../../yql/reference/types/primitive.md).
 All columns may contain the special `NULL` value to signify that a value is missing.

-{{ ydb-short-name }} tables always have one or more columns that make up the key ([primary key](https://en.wikipedia.org/wiki/Unique_key)).
+{{ ydb-short-name }} tables always have one or more columns that make up the [primary key](https://en.wikipedia.org/wiki/Unique_key).
 Each table row has a unique key value, so there can be no more than one row per key value. {{ ydb-short-name }} tables are always ordered by key.
 This means that you can efficiently make point reads by key and range-based queries by key or key prefix (actually using an index).
 In the example above, the key columns are highlighted in gray and marked with a special sign.
 Tables consisting only of key columns are supported.
 However, you can't create tables without a primary key.

 Often, when you design a table schema, you already have a set of fields, which can naturally serve as the primary key.
 Be careful when selecting the key to avoid hotspots.
 For example, if you insert data into a table with a monotonically increasing key, you write the data to the end of the table.
 But since {{ ydb-short-name }} splits table data by key range, your inserts are always processed by the same server, so you lose the main benefits of a distributed database.
 To distribute the load evenly across different servers and to avoid hotspots when processing large tables, we recommend hashing the natural key and using the hash as the first component of the primary key as well as changing the order of the primary key components.